-Consistent with previous years, ACIL estimated wholesale energy costs using a market hedging approach designed to simulate the NEM from a retailer's perspective.
+Consistent with previous years, we estimated wholesale energy costs using a market hedging approach designed to simulate the NEM from a retailer's perspective.
 A core feature of this approach is that it incorporates a hedging strategy that a prudent retailer would adopt to manage spot price risk in the NEM.
 More specifically, this involves:

-- simulating the expected spot prices that a retailer faces, considering temperature-related demand profiles, generation supply and costs, as well as power station availability; and then - estimating wholesale energy costs for a retailer that hedges spot price risk through the purchase of ASX Energy futures.
+- simulating the expected spot prices that a retailer faces, considering temperature-related demand profiles, generation supply and costs, as well as power station availability; and then - estimating wholesale energy costs for a retailer that hedges spot price risk through the purchase of ASX Energy contracts6.

-Compared with last year's estimates, ACIL estimated an increase in wholesale energy costs for all customers in 2022-23, whose prices are settled on the NSLPs and CLPs identified above (Figure 1).
-This primarily reflects a substantial increase in the trade-weighted ASX contract prices for base, peak and cap contracts.
+Compared to estimates from last year, we estimated an increase in wholesale energy costs for all customers in 2022-23 whose prices are settled on the NSLPs and CLPs identified above (Figure 1).
+This primarily reflects a substantial increase in the trade-weighted ASX contract prices7 for base and cap contracts.

-The increase in ASX contract prices is likely driven by:
+The increase in ASX contract prices is driven by market participants expecting higher spot prices and greater price volatility, likely due to: